bananagav/SIEMPi/SIEMPi-Investigation.md

 Given that it's owned by Microsoft, I'm not too concerned, as the alternative is it being malware.
 I don't see this as an issue currently, but I'll go ahead and add a Firewall rule to my system to block that IP.

+Created Windows Firewall rule to block the IP.
+Hoping to see the end of these alerts after this.
+Will Update if required.